 In his off time he enjoys lifting weights and watching movies.

-Officer Jenny Rea is located at the Dickinson Middle School.
-She has been with the Dickinson Police Department since 2018 and is a Dickinson native.
+Officer Jarett Blain is located at the Dickinson Middle School.
+He has been with the Dickinson Police Department since August of 2020 and also currently serves in the North Dakota National Guard.

 The Dickinson Police Department, along with Dickinson Public Schools, recently started a new program called Text-A-Tip at Dickinson High School and Dickinson Middle School.
 This program will give kids the opportunity to report illegal activities, bullying, weapons, and other concerns by texting the School Resource Officer at 701-260-7804.
 All students who use the program may remain anonymous.